AmyHilaire/otequip-info/source/posts/2015-11-26-smartdrivemx2.html.markdown

 <p class="caption">Image from Max Mobility website</p>

-I haven't prescribed a SmartDrive MX2 yet, but when I do, I will be sure to have at least 1-2hrs of client use before prescribing, at least 1 hour set aside for training once they've got it, and a week or two of using in very low-risk environments before taking into the community.
+I haven't prescribed a SmartDrive MX2 yet, but when I do, I will be sure to have at least 1-2hrs of client use before prescribing, at least 1 hour set aside for training once they've got it, and a week or two of using in very low-risk environments before taking it into the community.
 The extent of training required might be a drawback for some therapists (unless the supplier is willing and able to provide adequate training) and the safety aspects may make this product unsuitable for users with slow processing or response times.

 Do you have any further thoughts or questions about the SmartDrive MX2?